Historic Sites of Manitoba: Centennial School / Edmund Partridge School (240 Royal Avenue, Winnipeg)

 Centennial School was later joined at the site by Edmund Patridge School commemorating municipal official Edmund Partridge, and the two buildings were linked together.
-The cornerstone for Edmund Partridge School was laid by Edmund’s daughter Eveline Farlinger, also a the West Kildonan School Trustee, on 24 November 1955.
+The cornerstone for Edmund Partridge School was laid by Edmund’s daughter Eveline Farlinger, also a the West Kildonan School Board trustee, on 24 November 1955.
 The school was officially opened 11 April 1956, though already in operation.
-At the ceremony was Mrs. E. Farlinger, then West Kildonan School Trustee Board Chairwomen, Minister of Education W. C. Miller, Chairman of the municipality and Public Utilities Board R. L. McDonald, and Winnipeg School Board trustee A. E. “Nan” Murphy.
+At the ceremony was Minister of Education W. C. Miller, Chairman of the municipality and Public Utilities Board R. L. McDonald, and Winnipeg School Board trustee A. E. “Nan” Murphy.

 The facility offered a English-Hebrew bilingual program (1982-c1988) and was also a High School (1921-1954) prior to the construction of the West Kildonan Collegiate in 1954.
 Both school buildings served as wings of the West Kildonan Collegiate from 1997 to 2008.
 The 26-room Centennial building was demolished sometime between 2008 and 2010.